jweber/WcfClientProxyGenerator/README.md

 Configuration
 -------------
-When calling the `WcfClientProxyGenerator.Create<TServiceInterface>()` method, a configuration Action is used to setup the proxy.
+When calling the `WcfClientProxy.Create<TServiceInterface>()` method, a configuration Action is used to setup the proxy.
 The following configuration options are available at the proxy creation time:

 If no congigurator is given, then a `client` configuration section with the full name of the service interface type is looked for.
 If no `client` configuration section is present, an `InvalidOperationException` is thrown.